ph1-618O/employeeData/README.md

 # employeeData
 Research for Engineering firm on employees from 1980s to the 1990s
-# Analyzing sql database of Employee Data
+# Analyzing SQL Database of Employee Data
   - Retrieving the data on each employee: Employee Number, First Name, Last Name, Gender and Salary
   - Retrieving employees hired in 1986
   - Retrieving manager for each department: Department Number, Department Name, Employee Number, First Name, Last Name, Start and End Dates